MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 As the delegated administrator, if you are logged into the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], you can use the **New Support Request** link in the Help menu to submit a support request on behalf of your customer.
 This opens a new browser tab so that you can submit the support request in the Power Platform Admin Center.

+> [!TIP]
+> Alternatively, you can use customer-specific URLs such as `https://admin.powerplatform.microsoft.com/account/login/[customer tenant ID]`.

 In the Power Platform Admin Center, you are automatically logged in with information about the customer tenant that you are working on behalf of.
 Create a new support request and fill in the fields as appropriate.
 You can find most of the necessary information in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], including the tenant ID and the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] version numbers.

-From there, you can access Partner Center.
+From the Power Platform Admin Center, you can access Partner Center.
 You can also go straight to the Partner Center, but you might need information from the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], which is why we recommend this route.
 For more information, see [Report problems on behalf of a customer](/partner-center/report-problems-on-behalf-of-a-customer) in the Partner Center content.

 > [!IMPORTANT]
 > Your company must be registered as a partner in order to submit a support request to Microsoft, and you must have the ASfP (Advanced Support for Partners) support plan.
-The support person can be a member of the Helpdesk Agent group in the customer's Azure AD tenant or a global administrator.
+The support person can be a member of the **Helpdesk agent** group in the customer's Azure AD tenant or a global administrator.
 For more information, see [Delegated admin privileges in Azure AD](/partner-center/customers_revoke_admin_privileges#delegated-admin-privileges-in-azure-ad).
 Your service account manager can get you more information about getting the ASfP, and if you already have a support plan, they can get the contract information and access ID that you must specify when you submit a new support request on behalf of your customer.

 For more information, see [Power Platform Admin Center](/power-platform/admin/admin-documentation).